• Skip to primary navigation

 all the ingredients are placed into a bowl

-When drained, add the aubergines to the bowl and mix everything until nicely combined.
+When drained, add the eggplants to the bowl and mix everything until nicely combined.
 Place it in a serving bowl and garnish it with some chopped parsley, pomegranate seeds, and a drizzle of olive oil.

 all the ingredients are mixed in a large bowl

-Top Tips From The Chef
+Top Tips From the Chef

 • Place them in a bowl and cover them with cling film or a lid for 15 minutes.
 This will help to intensify the smoky flavor while they cool, allowing residual liquid to drain from the vegetables.
 It will also be easier to peel them.